 Greater than 2 minutes

 Proudly sponsored by Smartcat.
-Smartcat makes it easy for companies and translators to connect and collaborate.
+Smartcat makes it easy for companies and translators to connect with clients and find more work.

 Last week we had a terrific webinar with Pablo Mugüerza.
 We talked about medical translation and the skills you need in order to succeed in this field.
 Make sure to check out this recording.

 Watch on YouTube

 Or if you’re super busy, you can check out some of the highlights below.

 1) Do you need to be a doctor in order to translate medicine? (view answer)

 2) How can you get work as a medical translator? (view answer)